Keen to know more

 Another important factor is to make it easy for them.
 Do not ask for information that isn’t essential, avoid long forms whenever possible.

 Finally, you should offer customers the option to select guest checkout.
-Don’t enforce that all customers set up an account.
+If you don’t want to see your sales drop, don’t enforce that all customers set up an account.
 You can offer an incentive if signing customers up is a top priority, but do not prioritise account creation over making the sale.

 Shipping costs – shipping costs that are unexpectedly high is another major factor being cart abandonment.
 We tend to believe that the practice of a site that conceals its shipping costs until you reach the checkout, is devious.